Islamic University of Technology: Administrative structure

-The Islamic Commission for Economic, Cultural and Social Affairs consisting of all member states of the OIC acts as the Joint General Assembly of the subsidiary organs including IUT.
+The Islamic Commission for Economic, Cultural and Social Affairs consisting of all member states of the OIC, acts as the Joint General Assembly of the subsidiary organs, including IUT.
 This assembly acts as the General Assembly of the university.
 It determines the general policy and provides general guidance.
 It examines the activities of the university and submits recommendations to the ICFM.
-Internal rules and regulations which govern the internal activities are shaped through the decisions of this assembly.
+Internal rules and regulations that govern the internal activities are shaped through the decisions of this assembly.
 It elects the members of the governing body and examines the whole budget for a year.
 The Finance Control Organ of the university audits the financial possessions of the university and submits it to this assembly.